Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 30 *(45m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 This spell channels vitality into plants.
 The casting time you use determines whether the spell has the Overgrowth or the Enrichment effect below.
 Overgrowth.
 Choose a point within range.
 All normal plants in a radius 20 *(30m)* sphere centered on that point become thick and overgrown.
-A creature moving through that area must spend 0.
-8 *(1.
+Moving through the area costs **quadruple**.
-2000000000000002m)* of movement for every 30cm it moves.
 You can exclude one or more areas of any size within the spell's area from being affected.
 Enrichment.
 All plants in a half-mile radius centered on a point within range become enriched for 365 days.
 The plants yield twice the normal amount of food when harvested.
 They can benefit from only one Plant Growth per year.
 - **Classes**: Bard, Druid, Ranger
 ![\|50](https://bg3.wiki/w/images/a/ad/Plant_Growth_Icon.webp)
 *(Source: PHB'24, page 305)*